 Do you think your in the military helped prepare you for business?
 Can you explain?

 I sure do.
 Leadership is leadership…and leadership means people.
-In the Air Force, I was responsible for some incredibly complex aircraft and missions…but I learned, often through a lot of trial and error, that I wasn’t there to lead airplanes or missions.
+In the Air Force, I was responsible for some incredibly complex aircrafts and missions…but I learned, often through a lot of trial and error, that I wasn’t there to lead airplanes or missions.
 Once you break the code that it’s not all about people, it’s ALL about people, amazing things begin to happen.
 I have countless more things to learn about the business world, but I do know that the most important things I’ll do won’t be about marketing techniques or profit margins…it’ll be about the men and women making it happen.

 As you know, some people are scarred for life by their experience in the military.
 How did you struggle after your deployment was over?
 What have you done to adjust and thrive in civilian life that others may want to emulate?

 Compared to many military veterans that faced harrowing experiences in combat, I was lucky and never really had post-deployment problems.
-However, the soldiers, sailors, airmen, and marines that I’ve seen best handle these types of stressors usually did the same thing…they came forward and got needed help.
+However, the soldiers, sailors, airmen and marines that I’ve seen best handle these types of stressors usually did the same thing…they came forward and got needed help.
 Our country has thankfully developed a much more robust transition structure for our military folks, and I’ve seen it do wonders for so many people.

 I need to add that I’ve always had a very unfair advantage…my wife.
 Aimee is simply the best military spouse in the world and has been the absolute foundation of our family navigating a very unique life.